MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

 ## Setting up basic authentication

-If you prefer to set up an environment with basic authentication just to explore the APIs, you can skip setting up the AAD based authentication for now and proceed with the steps below.
-If you, however, want to go into production, you must use AAD/Oauth v2 authentication, see the section [Setting up Azure Active Directory (AAD) based authentication](#AAD).
+If you prefer to set up an environment with basic authentication just to explore the APIs, you can skip setting up the Azure AD based authentication for now and proceed with the steps below.
+If you, however, want to go into production, you must use Azure AD/Oauth v2 authentication, see the section [Setting up Azure Active Directory (Azure AD) based authentication](#AAD).

 1. To set up basic authentication, log into your tenant, and in the **Search** field, enter **Users** and then select the relevant link.
 2. Select the user to add access for, and on the **User Card** page, in the **Web Service Access Key** field, generate a key.